logicwind/react-native-matomo-tracker/README.md

 ### trackImpression()

 The trackImpression method is used to track specific content or elements within a React Native application.
-It will take only `contentName` with the optional parameter `actionDimensions`.
+It will take only `contentName` with the optional parameter `dimension`.

 #### Example